bigsby-exe/ShiftingSands/docs/Locations/Shifting Sands/Lost Vaults/Vault of Rithra Iscalion.md

 4. orb of fire and magma
 [[Rithra Iscalion]] piped up again and told us we where going to fight her it turns out it wasn't really her it was [[Rithra Iscalion Simulacrum]]

+After defeating the simulacrum we spoke with the [[Elementals]] that got fuckin huge the told us how the [[Obelisks]] was corrupt by [[The Dark Star]] that also corrupt [[Rithra Iscalion Simulacrum]] & then imprisoned the elementals and used there power against them.
+The lads decided that now they where free they would stop the sands shifting